Why ’Transformational Festivals’ Like LIB Are Still Worth Embracing

 Heading into my fifth music festival of 2018, I’m packed, prepared and pumped.
 But I’m also a little anxious.
 Compared to the previous four festivals I attended (CRSSD, Vujaday, Desert Hearts, and Joshua Tree Music Festival), Lightning in a Bottle, or LIB, is a different species.
 It’s an apex festival — far bigger than the others.

 Though I hadn’t been since 2015, this was to be my sixth LIB.
 Fur coats?
 Check.
 (Yes, they’re faux).
 Fancy hats and sequin garb?
 Definitely.
 Onesies, bikinis, and leotards?
-You bet.
+For sure.
 Tall boots, ankle boots, and cowgirl boots?
 You bet your ass.
 And don’t get me started on camping gear, which has been living in my boyfriend’s trunk since July of 2016.

 Point being: I’m ready to go physically.
 Emotionally and mentally, I’m still in bed.